awslabs/aws-encryption-sdk-specification/framework/raw-aes-keyring.md

 [message header AAD key value pairs](../data-format/message-header.md#key-value-pairs).
 If the keyring cannot serialize the encryption context, OnEncrypt MUST fail.

-The keyring must use AES-GCM with the following specifics:
+The keyring uses AES-GCM with the following specifics:

-- It uses the serialized [encryption context](structures.md#encryption-context-1) as the additional authenticated data (AAD).
+- It MUST use the serialized [encryption context](structures.md#encryption-context-1) as the additional authenticated data (AAD).
-- It uses this keyring's [wrapping key](#wrapping-key) as the AES-GCM cipher key.
+- It MUST use this keyring's [wrapping key](#wrapping-key) as the AES-GCM cipher key.
-- It uses a randomly generated IV of 12 bytes.
+- It MUST use a cryptographically random generated IV of length specified by this keyring's [wrapping algorithm](#wrapping-algorithm).
-- It uses an authentication tag bit length of 128.
+- It MUST use an authentication tag bit of length specified by this keyring's [wrapping algorithm](#wrapping-algorithm).

 Based on the ciphertext output of the AES-GCM decryption, the keyring MUST construct an [encrypted data key](structures.md#encrypted-data-key) with the following specifics: